smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Egg Bomb is now 40 base power autocrit

 - Surf has a 10% chance to lower Speed

+- Minimize only increases evasion by one stage

 Minor learnset changes: